Pellet fuel: Europe

 Usage across Europe varies due to government regulations.
 In the Netherlands, Belgium, and the UK, pellets are used mainly in large-scale power plants.
 The UK's largest power plant, the Drax power station, converted some of its units to pellet burners starting in 2012; by 2015 Drax had made the UK the largest recipient of exports of wood pellets from the US.
 In Denmark and Sweden, pellets are used in large-scale power plants, medium-scale district heating systems, and small-scale residential heat.
 In Germany, Austria, Italy, and France, pellets are used mostly for small-scale residential and industrial heat.

 The UK has initiated a grant scheme called the Renewable Heat Incentive (RHI) allowing non-domestic and domestic wood pellet boiler installations to receive payments over a period of between 7 and 20 years.
 It is the first such scheme in the world and aims to increase the amount of renewable energy generated in the UK, in line with EU commitments.
 Scotland and Northern Ireland have separate but similar schemes.
 From Spring 2015, any biomass owners—whether domestic or commercial—must buy their fuels from BSL (Biomass Suppliers List) approved suppliers in order to receive RHI payments.
 The Renewable Heat Incentive scandal also referred to as the "cash for ash scandal", was a political scandal in Northern Ireland that centred on a failed renewable energy (wood pellet burning) incentive scheme.

 Pellets are widely used in Sweden, the main pellet producer in Europe, mainly as an alternative to oil-fired central heating.
 In Austria, the leading market for pellet central heating furnaces (relative to its population), it is estimated that 2/3 of all new domestic heating furnaces are pellet burners.
 In Italy, a large market for automatically fed pellet stoves has developed.
 Italy's main usage for pellets is small-scale private residential and industrial boilers for heating.

 In 2014 in Germany, the overall wood pellet consumption per year comprised 2,2 million tonnes.
 These pellets are consumed predominantly by residential small-scale heating sector.
 The co-firing plants which use pellet sector for energy production are not widespread in the country.
 The largest amount of wood pellets is certified with DINplus, and these are the pellets of the highest quality.
 As a rule, the pellets of lower quality are exported.

 As early as 1997 a fully automatic wood pellet boilers with similar comfort level as oil and gas boilers became available in Austria.

 India

-In 2019, India started co-firing biomass pellets in coal fired power stations around its capital city Delhi to reduce the air pollution caused by the stubble/biomass burning in open fields to clear the fields for sowing next crop.
+In 2019, India started co-firing biomass pellets in coal-fired power stations around its capital city Delhi to reduce the air pollution caused by the stubble/biomass burning in open fields to clear the fields for sowing the next crop.
 Plans are made to use biomass pellets for power generation throughout the country to utilize nearly 145 million tonnes of agricultural residue to replace equal quantity of imported coal in power generation.